frikishaan/laravel-sqlite-fts-demo/README.md

 ## SQLite Full-text search demo

-This is the demo for full-text search feature in SQLite using the FTS4 module.
+This demo is created to showcase the full-text search feature in SQLite using the FTS4 module.
+Learn more about FTS in [this blog](https://frikishaan.com/blog/full-text-search-with-sqlite/).

 ## Setup